This page aims to provide you with information to help you prepare for your Day surgery procedure.

 • You will be seen by your consultant surgeon or their deputy and Consultant Anaesthetist or their deputy who will assess you, explain the procedure and ask you to sign a consent form for the surgery and anaesthetic.

-• You must pass urine
+• It is essential you pass urine

 • Have something to eat and drink